tuottavuuslautakunta/pRoductivity/README.md

  * Employment data is extrapolated using linear reggression for USA and Japan based on jobs data.
 For USA 1997-? and for Japan 2015-.
  * USA industries 1997 based on total (TODO)
  * EMP_DC__THS_HW is approximated with EMP_DC__THS_PER x SAL_DC__THS_HW / SAL_DC__THS_PER for USA and JAPAN.
+ * M and N have been dropped for Japan due to missing values